Voigtländer Vitomatic I Camera Review

 The camera was built between 1957 and 1960; my copy seems to have weathered its 65 years well.
 Besides the barely-noticeable scratches on the moon-shaped light meter window, it’s in perfect working condition.
 And from what I’ve seen online, there’s no shortage of these cameras in pristine-looking shape.

 Vitomatic I’s design is a classic shape carried throughout the entire analogue photography era.
-It’s a flat box with a permanently-attached lens barrel.
+It’s a flat box with a fixed lens barrel.
 The absence of a mount and a lens selection allows for a compact (for the time) shape and a simplified manufacturing process.

 Though well-built, this camera did not include the premium features shipped on much-pricier Prominent II cameras.
 Vitomatic has no rangefinder, no parallax correction, and no self-timer.
 Its Prontor SLK-V shutter’s fastest speed is 1/300s.
 However, it retains the remarkably-comfortable viewfinder design; it also comes with a built-in light meter which is a neat convenience, particularly for those who are just getting started with photography.